 Transport Friendly Society Limited understands that your privacy is important to you and that you care about how your personal data is used.
-We respect and value the privacy of all of our members, outsource service providers and suppliers and will only collect and use personal data in a way that is consistent with our obligations and your rights under the data protection legislation.
+We respect and value the privacy of all of our members, outsource service providers and suppliers and will only collect and use personal data in in a way that is consistent with our obligations and your rights under the data protection legislation.

 Information about Us

 Transport Friendly Society Limited is Registered and Incorporated under the Friendly Societies Act 1992.
 Register No. 434F.
-The Transport Friendly Society is Authorised by the Prudential Regulation Authority and Regulated by the Financial Conduct Authority and Prudential Regulation Authority.
+The Transport Friendly Society is Authorised by the Prudential Regulation Authority and Regulated by the Financial Conduct Authority and Prudential Regulations Authority.

 Transport Friendly Society Limited